zouantchaw/zouantchaw/README.md

 Hi 👋 My name is Wielfried Zouantcha
 ====================================

-Web Developer - Frontend focused
+Developer - Blockchain focused
 --------------------------------

-I'm a self taught web developer currently learning Solidity and building interfaces for smart contracts.
+I'm a self taught software developer currently learning Solidity and building interfaces for smart contracts.
 Previously, I worked as Frontend Developer at SaaSAlerts, a startup building security monitoring tools for Managed Service Providers(MSPs).
 I also performed extensive internal/external API research and documentation during my time at SA.

 * 🌍  I'm based in Washington DC
 * 🖥️  See my portfolio at [Buildspace](http://app.buildspace.so/profile/07614a00-cd29-4d8f-acf8-a24cc57edc32)